Jeux d'eau (Ravel)

 Jeux d'eau ([ʒø do]) is a piece for solo piano by Maurice Ravel, composed in 1901 and given its first public performance the following year.
 The title is variously translated as "Fountains", "Playing Water" or literally "Water Games".
-At the time of writing Jeux d'eau, Ravel was a student of Gabriel Fauré, to whom the piece is dedicated.
-The work is in a single movement, typically lasting between four and half and six minutes in performance.
+At the time of writing Jeux d'eau, Ravel was a student of Gabriel Fauré, to whom this piece is dedicated.
+The work is in a single movement, typically lasting between four and a half and six minutes in performance.

+Jeux d'eau has a claim to being the first example of impressionism in piano music.
 The piece is known for its virtuosic, fluid, and highly evocative nature, and is considered one of Ravel's most important works for piano.
 The piece is characterized by its fast, shimmering, and cascading piano figurations, which are meant to evoke the sound of flowing water.
 The overall atmosphere of "Jeux d'eau" is one of lightness, playfulness, and sensuousness, and the piece is often described as a musical depiction of the joy and beauty of nature.
 "Jeux d'eau" is considered a masterful example of Ravel's distinctive style, which is characterized by its clarity, precision, and sensitivity to color and texture.